Chicken and Cabbage Stir-Fry with Miso Sauce

 - 1 teaspoon minced garlic

-- 2 red bell peppers thinly sliced, and halved crosswise
+- 2 red bell peppers (thinly sliced and halved crosswise)

-- 4 cups slivered or chopped Napa cabbage , or 2 cups slivered cabbage and 4 cups roughly chopped spinach
+- 4 cups slivered or chopped napa cabbage (or 2 cups slivered cabbage and 4 cups roughly chopped spinach)

-- 1 jalapeno seeded and minced
+- 1 jalapeño (seeded and minced)

-- ½ pound hot cooked udon or lo mein noodles or linguine to serve approximately
+- ½ pound hot cooked udon or lo mein noodles or linguine to serve (approximately)

-- Sliced scallions for garnish
+- Sliced scallions (for garnish)

 Instructions

-- In a small bowl, whisk together the miso, sesame oil and the broth.
+- In a small bowl, whisk together the miso, sesame oil, and the broth.

 - Heat a large wok or skillet over high heat, and heat 2 tablespoons of the vegetable oil.
-Season the chicken with salt and pepper and and stir-fry in the pan until the chicken is cooked on the outside, 3 to 4 minutes.
+Season the chicken with salt and pepper and stir-fry in the pan until the chicken is cooked on the outside, 3 to 4 minutes.
 Using a slotted spoon, transfer to a plate.